 2) Make It Personal – This is where great leaders differentiate themselves.
 For the people that you work with, do you know:

-- How they define their personal brand?
+- How they define their personal brand or what their core values are?

 - Where are the areas they are most inspired to contribute?